 I went home feeling disappointed and inexplicably sad about my failure to anticipate this inevitable event.
 It seemed to matter that I’d never have the chance to hear those stories.

 Meanwhile, I had been living in a beautiful apartment in Detroit as a building superintendent.
 After all those years of moving, I had narrowed my belongings down to “fun size” to ease the burden of the inevitable transition.
 But at this apartment, I let myself accumulate the many trappings of a stable life (mattress! dresser! lamp!) because I believed my space would serve as the “model unit” for the building’s upcoming transition from apartments to condos and that I would be living there throughout that long process.
 I remember the pride I felt sliding a little tab with my name written on it into the slot for my little mailbox and thinking “home is happening here.”

 Then, I found out that I had to leave my apartment.
 Again.
 I stared at that framed picture of the old man who never moved and realized I couldn’t throw it out or bring it with me, so I had to find its rightful owners.
 I searched online records of recent editions of the small local newspaper The Hamtramck Review until I found the obituary, which cited Polonia funeral home, who I called and then was put in touch with the family of the deceased.
-I asked where I could send a gift and instead found myself sitting on an orange velvet armchair in the middle of the living room of that old house while a player piano churned out a hands-free tune to a room full of people I’d never met.
+I asked for an address to mail a gift and instead found myself sitting on an orange velvet armchair in the middle of the living room of that old house while a player piano churned out a hands-free tune to a room full of people I’d never met.

 The Jaros family was spread around a long living room filled with ancient furniture, heavy curtains, thick carpet and mothball air.
 When the music ended, we introduced ourselves, and shared stories.
 Eventually, the conversation turned to the house.
 It was empty, they said- Ben had never married and had no children, and the rest of the family had moved out of the area.
 Would I be interested in buying it?